 Reports are unclear from the station what followed.
 Inquisitor Valenhern dashed off a desperate S.O.S. message, appended with that much of the transcript of the interrogation.
 His plea for help was stunningly strange.
-He said the station was under assault from inside and that Captain Fabian was “no more yet even more”.
+He said the station was under assault from inside and that Captain Fabian was “no more”.
 His final words on the transmission were “Get here.
 There’s no helping the station.
 But scour the Dallaran Cluster for these artifacts.
 Prepare for the harvest, for They will scythe.”

 Upon receiving the message, the grand Imperial war machine rumbled into action.
 Inquisitor Valenhern’s superior noted the potential need for extreme force, and dispatched not merely the usual Imperial expeditionary force.
 He earmarked it for a Titan Legion and the Adeptus Mechanicus as well.
 But the Inquisition was not the only one listening.
 What xenos awakened on the planets with Captain Fabian’s footsteps?
 What other races are watching the signs and stars, recognizing the portents of Chaos?
 And to what does the destruction of the star base and the strange words from Fabian and Valenhern mean for yet darker daemonic prophecies and quests?
 One thing was sure: the artifacts of the Dallaran Cluster must be found.